 Linda Wasell, email@example.com alt +46 (0)70 6747474

-Jämtland Härjedalen Turism (JHT) economic association was founded in 1995 and is the professional and business platform for the development of the Jämtland Härjedalen tourism industry, and it represents the region's tourism industry in national and international contexts.
-JHT is owned by and cooperates with the county's destinations and tourist companies, representatives of the public sector, stakeholder organisations, etc. The association board is made up of representatives of the county's tourism industry and representatives of the municipalities and the Regional Association.
-More information on JHT can be found at jamtland.se.
+Jämtland Härjedalen Tourism (JHT) is an economic association founded in 1995.
+It is the professional business platform for the development of the tourism industry in Jämtland Härjedalen.
+JHT represents the region’s tourism industry in national and international contexts.
+JHT is owned by and cooperates with the county’s destinations and tourist companies, representatives of the public sector and stakeholder organisations.
+The association board is made up of representatives of the county’s tourism industry and representatives of the municipalities and the Regional Association, Region Jämtland Härjedalen.